 Joshua D. Rothman is the author of The Ledger and the Chain: How Domestic Slave Traders Shaped America, the harrowing forgotten story of America’s internal slave trade.
 Widely hailed, it was described as “a stunning, unsettling account of a guilt shared more widely and more enthusiastically than many Americans like to think,” by the Christian Science Monitor.

-Joshua D. Rothman is Professor of History and Chair of the Department of History at the University of Alabama, where he has taught since receiving his Ph.D. at the University of Virginia in 2000 and where he served as Director of the Frances S. Summersell Center for the Study of the South from 2010-2016.
-A native of Staten Island, New York, he is the author of numerous scholarly articles, book reviews, and review essays, as well as of two previous prizewinning books.
+Josh is Professor of History and Chair of the Department of History at the University of Alabama, He is the author of numerous scholarly articles, book reviews, and review essays, as well as of two previous prizewinning books.

-His first book, Notorious in the Neighborhood: Sex and Families across the Color Line in Virginia, 1787-1861, was published by the University of North Carolina Press in 2003.
-It won the 2004 Outstanding Book Award from the Organization for the Study of Communication, Language, and Gender.
-His second book, Flush Times and Fever Dreams: A Story of Capitalism and Slavery in the Age of Jackson, was published by the University of Georgia Press in 2012.
-It won both the Michael V.R.
-Thomason Book Award from the Gulf South Historical Association for the best book on the history of the Gulf South and the Frank L. and Harriet C. Owsley Award from the Southern Historical Association for the best book in southern history.
+He is also the author of Flush Times and Fever Dreams: A Story of Capitalism and Slavery in the Age of Jackson, published by the University of Georgia Press and the winner of both the Michael V.R.
+Thomason Book Award from the Gulf South Historical Association and the Frank L. and Harriet C. Owsley Award from the Southern Historical Association for the best book in southern history.